-A CP501 notice is a reminder that you owe money to the IRS.
-You should have already received a CP14 or other notice stating that you have a balance due.
+IRS Notice CP501 is a reminder that you owe money to the IRS.
+You should have already received a CP14 notice or other IRS notice stating that you have a balance due.
 A CP501 means that the IRS still has not received your payment and is getting closer to taking further collections action.

 You can view a sample CP501 notice here.